 Prefer managed node groups for easier updates and reduced operational overhead.

-Visit the Google Kubernetes Engine release notes
+Visit the Google Kubernetes Engine release notes to confirm the latest available GKE versions before planning an upgrade.

-Visit the Amazon EKS platform versions page
+Visit the Amazon EKS Kubernetes versions page to confirm currently supported EKS versions.

-Visit the AKS supported Kubernetes versions page
+Visit the AKS supported Kubernetes versions page to confirm current availability, support status, and version-specific breaking changes.

 To check your Kubernetes version, run the following command: